Emergency Contact (novel): Publication

 On October 4, 2017, an excerpt of the novel was published through Entertainment Weekly.
 Emergency Contact was published in hardcover on March 27, 2018 by Simon & Schuster Books for Young Readers, an imprint of Simon & Schuster.
 A paperback edition was published on April 9, 2019 by Simon & Schuster Books for Young Readers.

 The novel debuted at number nine on The New York Times Young Adult Hardcover best-sellers list on April 22, 2018.
 It peaked at number eight on the list on May 6, 2018.
 It spent four weeks on the list.

 Reception

-Kirkus Reviews criticized the novel's character development as well as its "absence of emotional depth or well-crafted prose."
+Publishers Weekly, in a starred review, praised Choi's "sharp wit and skillful character development".

-Publishers Weekly praised Choi's "sharp wit and skillful character development."
+Kirkus Reviews criticized the novel's character development as well as its "absence of emotional depth or well-crafted prose".

-Writing for Entertainment Weekly, David Canfield wrote that the novel "vividly realizes Korean-American culture and explores microaggressions on a sharply recognizable level" and wrote that the young adult "frame doesn't push the more challenging material to the margins, but rather renders it naturalistically potent."
+Writing for Entertainment Weekly, David Canfield wrote that the novel "vividly realizes Korean-American culture and explores microaggressions on a sharply recognizable level" and wrote that the young adult "frame doesn't push the more challenging material to the margins, but rather renders it naturalistically potent".